martinohmann/ctplot_iw/README.md

 and put it into your server tree and register it with a CGI handler.

 ### Run as standalone app
 Run `ctserver` (depends on [tornado](http://www.tornadoweb.org)) to run ctplot as standalone webserver.
-You may set the environment variable `CTPLOT_PORT` to set a port different from the default of 8080.
+You may set the environment variable `CTPLOT_PORT` to set a port different from the default of 8080 and `CTPLOT_ADDRESS` to specify a listening address.
+If `CTPLOT_ADDRESS` is not set, the webserver will listen on all addresses.

 ## Run as Docker container